Water, Climate Change and the Environment

 National Water Initiative

 An assessment of the NWI by the National Water Commission in September 2011 found that the principles of the NWI have been robust and effective over its seven years of operation.
 All parties to the NWI have made solid progress in delivering on their reform commitments.
-These efforts are delivering real gains for water users and the environment.
+These efforts are delivering real and substantial benefits to water users, the environment and the economy.

 National Water Commission